band/mastodon-comments/README.md

 Embed Mastodon comments on your website.

 *Adapted from the [Bluesky Comments](https://github.com/czue/bluesky-comments) project by Cory Zue.*

+**Note**: The current release version does not include the "(Advanced)" capabilities described below.

 ## Installation in a Node.js project as a React component